 The “paperless revolution” has become a fashionable way of reaching out to potential customers with your business, but the appeal for sending out print materials to target customers remains strong for a reason – it works.
 Direct mail marketing has proven time and again to be a viable avenue for business owners looking to build leads and convert them into sales.

-If you are new to this type of marketing and are interested to learn more about it, below are examples of how businesses have come up with direct mail marketing ideas for the benefit of their company.
+If you are new to this type of marketing and are interested to learn more about it, you are in the right place.
+Here are awesome examples of how businesses have come up with direct mail marketing ideas for your inspiration.

-M&G is one of UK’s leading investment managers handling a wide range of assets.
-The company launched a direct mail campaign in support of Winston Churchill being voted as the Greatest Briton in the 2002 survey conducted by BBC.
-Instead of using typical print products to show their endorsement of Mr. Churchill, M&G’s marketing team indulged in creating a stunning direct mail that references Mr. Churchill’s fondness for full-bodied cigars.
+M&G is one of the UK’s leading investment managers handling a wide range of assets including Equities, Fixed Income and Property.
+The company launched a campaign in support of Winston Churchill being voted as the Greatest Briton in a survey conducted by the BBC.
+Instead of using typical print products to show their endorsement of Mr. Churchill, M&G’s marketing team created a stunning direct mail piece that referenced Mr. Churchill’s fondness for full-bodied cigars.